On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Incoming renormalization

+Both scenarios lead to the same renormalized Lagrangian and only differ in their counterterms.
+One should be able to reach the second step of the second scenario from the final step of the first one via a finite basis rotation.
+However, such a rotation gives

+with some rotated counterterm $\delta V'$ without an associated parameter.
+This connection is possible only if the mixing matrix counterterm is 0 and the mass counterterms are non-diagonal.
+In turn this means that mixing matrices cannot have counterterms and mass matrices must have off-diagonal contributions in all bases --- the bare mass matrix can be diagonal only up to its counterterms.
+Again, an infinite basis rotation is not suitable because it simply unrenormalizes the self-energy by removing the off-diagonal mass counterterms without changing the field renormalization in any way.
+The consistency condition is that renormalization and (finite) basis rotations must commute.
+In turn, this means that only the renormalized part of the mass matrix can be diagonalized and there can be no counterterms for mixing matrices.

+It has also been brought to our attention\footnote{Again thanks to H. Rzehak.} that in models with extended scalar sectors authors sometimes also choose to not renormalize mixing angles (i.e. renormalize before diagonalization)~\cite{Fritzsche2002,Baro2009,Chatterjee2011,Fritzsche2012,Altenkamp2017}.
+However, such an approach is presented as an alternative to the one where the renormalization takes place after diagonalization, while the point made in the previous paragraph regards the usual renormalization-diagonalization approach as inconsistent.
+Although inconsistent in the above sense and with problems coming due to this inconsistency (e.g., singular behaviour), the usual approach can still be useful.

-Nonetheless, mixing matrix counterterms for external legs from the 1-loop rotation will allow us to compare the divergent parts of our scheme with other results in the literature and are somewhat convenient (or natural) for external leg computations due to the completely diagonal mass matrix and we will present them in upcoming sections.
+Nonetheless, mixing matrix counterterms for external legs from the 1-loop rotation allow us to compare the divergent parts of our scheme with other results in the literature and we will present them in upcoming sections.
+Apart for the reason of comparison, we consider the 1-loop rotation inconsistent in the above sense.